arbal/starred/README.md

 ## Others

+- [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright
 - [personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A curated checklist of 300+ tips for protecting digital security and privacy in 2021
 - [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [awesome-regression-testing](https://github.com/mojoaxel/awesome-regression-testing) - 🕶️ A curated list of resources around the topic: visual regression testing